-During the first five weeks of instruction, students who withdraw from a course will receive a WI, which does not affect the student's GPA.
-After the first five weeks of instruction, the instructor will submit a grade of WP or WF.
+During the first eight weeks of instruction, students who withdraw from a course will receive a W, which does not affect the student's GPA.
+After the first eight weeks of instruction, the instructor will submit a grade.
 In either case, no credits will be earned.
-A WP will not be calculated in the GPA, but a WF will be calculated in the GPA as a 0.0.
+A W will not be calculated in the GPA.
 Students may not withdraw from classes after nine weeks of instruction have been completed.
 In cases of catastrophic illness or other exceptional circumstances, the student may petition the Vice President of Academic Affairs for special consideration.

 To withdraw from college, a student must obtain a "Withdrawal from College" form from the Registrar's Office.
-The student must obtain signatures from the Registrar, Resident Supervisors, Student Development Office, Director of Library Services, Business Office, Financial Aid Director, and Vice President of Academic Affairs to certify that all obligations have been settled.
+The student must obtain signatures from professors, Registrar, Resident Supervisor, Dean of Students, Director of Library Services, Business Office, Financial Aid Director, and Vice President of Academic Affairs to certify that all obligations have been settled.